GLab/glab.github.io/manuals/dev/examples/executable_archive.md

 ## <a name="autoconfig"></a>Automatic Configuration

 In this example, you have two executables: `client` and `server`.
-You want to install both to `/testsoftware`, and a script called `/start` which will automatically start the correct software.
+You want to install both to `/testsoftware`, and run a script called `/start` which will automatically start the correct software.
 Whether this is the server or client application is determined by the element's hostname, which can be set in container-based elements' configuration windows.

 Your `auto_exec.sh` script should like this:
 {% highlight bash %}